foxx/foxx.github.io/_posts/2013-11-05-lxc-application-containers-docker-initial-thoughts.markdown

 Resource limiting also means you can access the box during periods of saturated IO/CPU without having to reboot, this is crucial for live on-the-fly debugging and memory capture.
 It also prevents mistakes in package configuration from destroying the host machine, for example an apt dependency on a package which then breaks libc6 for ssh.
 It also means you can test close to the environment running in production, though you cannot avoid differences in your host hardware, kernel or distro.

 [Docker][8] sells itself as a tool allowing creation of lightweight, portable, self-sufficient application containers.

-I've not spent any time testing Docker as the documentation and code was enough for me to draw an initial conclusion.

 The concept is fundamentally correct, but has sadly been poorly implemented in Docker.

 Alex Hudson wrote an [interesting article][4] and appears to have come to similar conclusions about Docker, they took the correct design decision to use LXCs, but everything else is lacking.